sunwoo202335248/netflix-director-style/README.md

-├── FirstStep_boxplot_histogram.py     # Visualizes the distribution of key variables using boxplots and histograms ├── secondStep_heatmap.py              # Creates a heatmap to show correlations between key variables ├── thirdStep_boxplot.py               # Compares variable differences across clusters using boxplots ├── fifthStep_confusion_matrix.py      # Visualizes the confusion matrix of the classification model ├── sixthStep_heatmap.py               # Displays a heatmap of correlations between directors and genres
+├── FirstStep_boxplot_histogram.py     # Visualizes the distribution of key variables using boxplots and histograms ├── secondStep_heatmap.py              # Creates a heatmap to show correlations between key variables ├── thirdStep_boxplot.py               # Compares variable differences across clusters using boxplots ├──fourthStep_scatterplot.py           # Visualizes the result with a scatterplot styled by genre and cluster.
+├── fifthStep_confusion_matrix.py      # Visualizes the confusion matrix of the classification model ├── sixthStep_heatmap.py               # Displays a heatmap of correlations between directors and genres
 ```